densh/densh.github.com/quasiquotes.md

 You don't have to manually wrap return value of a macro into `c.Expr` or specify argument types twice any more.
 Return type in `impl` is optional too. (see also [quasiquotes vs reify](#quasiquotes-vs-reify))

-Quasiquotes can also be effortelessly used in compiler plugins as reflection api is strict subset of compiler's `Global` api.
+Quasiquotes can also be used as is in compiler plugins as reflection api is strict subset of compiler's `Global` api.

 ### DSLs {:#dsls}